As a licensee customer of the NSLC please find answers to the most common questions around Secure Payment Profiles.

 If you’ve forgotten your username, click on the ‘Forgot Username?’ link on the main page.
 An email will be generated and sent to the address on file.

 To reset your password, click the ‘Forgot Password?’ link on the main page.
 You will be prompted to enter your username.
 An email will be sent to the address on file containing a link to reset your password.
-You may also call the NSLC Wholesale Order Desk and request that they reset your password for you.
+You may also call the NSLC Service Excellence Team and request that they reset your password for you.

 You can update your email address and other personal information when you login to your account.
-If your email address has changed and you are unable to login to your account, please contact the NSLC Wholesale Order Desk at 1-800-380-7449, or 902-450-5253 in Halifax, and they can update the email address on your behalf.
+If your email address has changed and you are unable to login to your account, please contact the NSLC Service Excellence Team at 1-800 567-5874 and they will update the email address on your behalf.

 Login to your NSLC Secure Payment Profile.
 From the ‘My Account’ screen, complete the required fields under ‘Add New Card’ and then click ‘Add New Card’.
 The card will appear under the header ‘Cards on file’.
 You can add up to five (5) different credit cards.
 To delete a card, select the card to delete and click “Delete Card’.
 You cannot update the card information once the card is added, you must delete the card completely from your profile and re-add it if any changes are required.